keymanapp/help.keyman.com/developer/keyboards/standard/index.md

 ## Introduction

-Making the first keyboard can be excitingly overwhelming at first.
-We hope this method will enlighten your idea of keyboard design; from planning a layout to launching a quality keyboard for your community.
+Making the first keyboard can be overwhelming at first.
+We

+hope this method will improve your process for keyboard design; from

+planning a layout to launching a quality keyboard for your community.
 The DISCUS Principles aren't just a concept; by using them, you will see how easy it is to produce excellent keyboards!